Digital crime is on the rise and changing like never before.

-- A consumer has a card stolen and later sees a transaction he didn’t make.
-The consumer may contact the bank to initiate a chargeback and the amount will be removed from the consumers’ card.
+- A consumer has a card stolen and later sees a transaction they didn’t make.
+The consumer may contact the bank to initiate a chargeback and the amount will be removed from the consumer’s card.

 - A different scenario is created when the consumer decides they don’t like the product and go directly to the bank instead of returning the product to the merchant, also initiating a chargeback.
 Something similar can be done with malicious intent when the consumer doesn’t want to pay for the product and claim they didn’t receive it.

 Each card scheme has their own calculation, but a good guideline to understand your chargeback rate is to take the number of chargebacks you have per month and divide it by the total number of transactions you process per month.